foxssake/netfox/docs/netfox.noray/guides/noray.md

   return OK
 ```

+!!!note
-> *Note:* The host handshake is a bit different, as it can't receive manual
+    The host handshake is a bit different, as it can't receive manual packets,
-> packets, only send them.
-So it assumes that the target is always responsive,
+    only send them.
+So it assumes that the target is always responsive, and
-> and just blasts them with a bunch of packets.
+    just blasts them with a bunch of packets.
 If the target is indeed
-> responsive, it can connect.
+    responsive, it can connect.
 If not, nothing happens, as expected.

 [noray]: https://github.com/foxssake/noray
 [NAT Punch-through for Multiplayer Games]: https://keithjohnston.wordpress.com/2014/02/17/nat-punch-through-for-multiplayer-games/